-QoS Property Description RequestTimeout Specifies the amount of time a channel object has to perform an operation on a client.
-It is set using a TimeBase::TimeT.
-PullInterval Specifies the amount of time that elapses between attempts by a proxy pull consumer to call pull() or try_pull() on its consumer.
+QoS Property Description PullInterval Specifies the amount of time that elapses between attempts by a proxy pull consumer to call pull() or try_pull() on its consumer.
 It is specifies with a long and defaults to 1 second.
 RetryMultiplier Specifies the number used to calculate the amount of time between attempts by a proxy push supplier to call push() on its consumer.
 It is set with a CORBA::double and defaults to 1.0.